Helios-Protocol/py-helios-node/README.rst

     :alt: Python3.6

-This is the beta stage of the HeliosProtocol node.
-It is currently under active development and is not yet complete.
+This is the  HeliosProtocol node software.

 Install
 -------